 - From 2013-15, through the United Nations Development Programme’s National Area Based Development Program, Australia funded the construction of over six kilometres of flood protection retaining walls and a 126 metre-long suspension bridge.
 This provided flood protection for irrigation canals and over 700 hectares of agricultural land, benefiting more than 1,800 families.

 Our changing program

 Australia remains committed to Afghanistan’s development.
-Our changing aid program in Afghanistan reflects the Afghan Government’s development and reform agendas, its national priority projects, and our 2015-16 Budget.
-We have sought to ensure that existing funding commitments and priority sectors are maintained, resulting in minimal impact on Australia’s development and humanitarian objectives in Afghanistan.
+The changes to our aid program in 2015-16 reflected the Afghan Government’s development and reform agendas, its national priority projects, and consideration of where we can have the greatest impact.
+We sought to ensure that existing funding commitments and priority sectors were maintained, resulting in minimal impact on Australia’s development and humanitarian objectives in Afghanistan.

 Australia will maintain commitments to the United Nations-managed Law and Order Trust Fund for Afghanistan, the World Food Programme and the United Nations Afghanistan Humanitarian Fund.
-The budget for the United Nations Office for Project Services’ Uruzgan Rural Access Project has been reduced, and will conclude in 2015.
+The Uruzgan Rural Access Project (URAP), delivered by the United Nations Office for Project Services, was partly rescoped to operate within safer areas resulting in savings to the project’s budget.
+URAP will conclude in 2016.
 Australia continues to deliver 50 per cent of development assistance on-budget through contributions to the World Bank Afghanistan Reconstruction Trust Fund (ARTF).
-Australia will explore further engagement in public financial management following the conclusion of Australia’s Public Financial Management Program in December 2015.
+Australia is exploring further engagement in public financial management following the conclusion of our bilateral public financial management program in December 2015.

-These programming changes will enable Australia to maintain a portfolio of activities in Afghanistan that reflects our areas of expertise, historical engagement and gaps in the coverage of other donors’ activities, while remaining flexible and responsive to shifts in the country’s development needs, opportunities and priorities.
+These programming changes will enable Australia to maintain a portfolio of activities in Afghanistan that reflects our areas of expertise, historical engagement and gaps in the coverage of other donors’ activities, while remaining flexible and responsive to shifts in the country’s development priorities and opportunities.